Reliability Assessment and Safety Arguments for Machine Learning Components in System Assurance: Modelling the Reliability of ML Classifiers

 which are the \textit{unastuteness} and \textit{pooled OP} of the cell $c_i$ respectively---we introduce estimators for both later.
 Eqn.~\eqref{eq_pfd_def} can then be written as the weighted sum of the \textit{cell-wise} unastuteness (i.e., the conditional \textit{pmi} of each cell \footnote{We use ``cell unastuteness'' and ``cell \textit{pmi}'' interchangeably later.}), where the weights are the pooled OP of the cells:

 Eqn.~\eqref{eq_pfd_cell} captures the essence of our RAM---it shows clearly how we incorporate the OP information and the robustness evidence to claim reliability.
-This reduces the problem is reduced to: (i) \textit{how to obtain the estimates on those $\lambda_i$s and $\mathsf{Op}_i$s} and (ii) \textit{how to measure and propagate the trust in the estimates}.
+This reduces the problem to: (i) \textit{how to obtain the estimates on those $\lambda_i$s and $\mathsf{Op}_i$s} and (ii) \textit{how to measure and propagate the uncertainties in the estimates}.
 These two questions are challenging.
-To name a few of the challenges for the first question: estimating $\lambda_i$ requires to determine the ground truth label of cell $i$; and estimating $\mathsf{Op}_i$s may require a large amount of operational data.
+To name a few, for the first question: estimating $\lambda_i$ requires to determine the ground truth label of cell $i$; and estimating $\mathsf{Op}_i$s may require a large amount of operational data.
 For the second question, the fact that all estimators are imperfect entails that they need a measure of trust (e.g., the variance of a point estimate), which may not be easy to derive.

-In what follows, by referring to the running example, we proceed in four main steps: (i) partition the input space into cells; (ii) approximate the OP of cells (the $\mathsf{Op}_i$s); (iii) evaluate the unastuteness of these cells (the $\lambda_i$s); and (iv) ``assemble'' all cell-wise estimates for $\lambda$ in a way that is informed by the uncertainty.
+In what follows, by referring to the running example, we proceed in four main steps: (i) partition the input space into cells; (ii) approximate the OP of cells (the $\mathsf{Op}_i$s); (iii) evaluate the unastuteness of these cells (the $\lambda_i$s); and (iv) ``assemble'' all cell-wise estimates for $\lambda$ in a way that estimation uncertainties are propagated and compounded.

 \paragraph{Step 1: Partition of the Input Domain $\inputdomain$} As per Remark \ref{remark_astutenss}, the astuteness evaluation of a cell requires its ground truth label.
-To leverage the $r$-separation property and Assumption \ref{assumption_single_gt_cell}, we partition the input space by choosing a cell radius $\epsilon$ so that $\epsilon < r$.
+To leverage the $r$-separation property and the later Assumption \ref{assumption_single_gt_cell}, we partition the input space by choosing a cell radius $\epsilon$ so that $\epsilon < r$.
 Although we concur with Remark \ref{remark_r_sep} (first observed by \cite{yang_closer_2020}) and believe that there should exist an \textit{$r$-stable ground truth} (which means that the ground truth is stable in such a cell) for any real-world \gls{ML} classification applications, it is hard to estimate such an $r$ (denoted by $\hat{r}$) and the best we can do is to assume: \begin{assumption} There is a $r$-stable ground truth (as a corollary of Remark \ref{remark_r_sep}) for any real-world classification problems, and the $r$ parameter can be sufficiently estimated from the existing dataset. \end{assumption}

 That said, in the running example, we get $\hat{r}=0.004013$ by iteratively calculating the minimum distance of different labels.
 Then we choose a cell radius\footnote{We use the term ``radius'' for cell size defined in $L_{\infty}$, which happens to be the side length of the square cell of the 2D running example.} $\epsilon$, which is smaller than $\hat{r}$---we choose $\epsilon=0.004$.
 With this value, we partition the unit square $\inputdomain$ into $250 \times 250$ cells.